State and Local Policy Database

 Building Benchmarking

-Through the Building Benchmarking Ordinance, the City benchmarks and publicly discloses energy use for 100% of the square footage of City facilities.
+Through the Building Benchmarking Ordinance, the City benchmarks and publicly discloses energy use for 100% of the square footage of its city facilities.
+The Ordinance also requires owners of non-residential buildings over 50,000 sq. feet to annually report their energy and water consumption to the city, totaling 156 buildings.

 Comprehensive Retrofit Strategy